payam-avarwand/PowerShell/README.md

-# Here I collect my PowerShell scripts.
+# some of my PowerShell scripts.